-The coastline of Chile is fifth longest in the world.
-More than 90% of the population lives within 100 km from the ocean.
-The total length of the coastline is about 20 times longer than actual driving distance from north to south.
-The Northern coast is quite straight but southern is very rugged.
+The coastline of Chile is fifth-longest in the world.
+More than 90% of the population lives within 100 km of the ocean.
+The total length of the coastline is about 20 times longer than the actual driving distance from north to south.
+The Northern coast is quite straight but the southern is very rugged.

 Chile has the driest place on earth

 The Atacama Desert is the driest place on earth thanks to the cloud shadow formed by The Andes.
 On average it rains only 15mm a year.
 For most of the year, there are no clouds which makes it the perfect place for night sky photography.
 Many observatories with extra-terrestrial radio signal search stations are located here.

 Also, NASA uses the Valley of the Moon in the Atacama Desert for research, as the surface is similar to surface conditions on Mars.